BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 dbrda_result_arrow
 ```

-Based on these data extracted from the db-RDA analysis, we can now plot using ggplot2
+Based on the data extracted from the db-RDA analysis, we can now plot using ggplot2

 ```
 plot_rda <- ggplot(dbrda_result_scores_metadata, aes(x = CAP1 , y = CAP2))